devesh-13/Affinity_assignment/README.md

 I have also attached the jupyter notebook `First_jupyter.ipynb` file which I used at start for reference.

-## Second Question -
+## Second Question - 2.
+Which is an interesting data set you discovered recently?
+Why is it your favorite?
+No datasets on Kaggle, please.
-I have uploaded a ` ` file answering this question.
+I have uploaded a second.txt file answering this question.

 ## Thrid Question -
 For this question I wrote a bash script in file `third.sh`